Taalrumiq | Christina King

 No matter where I am in the world, I am Inuvialuk.
 My artwork makes me feel connected to that truth.
 Creating, viewing, and appreciating art is a necessary part of who we are as Inuvialuit people.
 We lost so much of our culture, our language, and our identity due to colonization, so it’s important to create pieces that celebrate us, to remember where we come from, who we come from, and what we are capable of.
 Being able to use my skills as an artist to share our culture or to inspire others to reclaim their identity - I find that to be healing and necessary work.
 Quyanainni!

-The skills and talent she inherited from her matrilineal line of expert Inuit Seamstresses, combined with a modern education allow a unique opportunity for Taalrumiq to create, teach and share Inuvialuit culture with the world as a form of storytelling and cultural preservation through art and design.
-At the same time reclaiming loss of culture, pride in Inuit identity, and healing of intergenerational trauma.
+The skills, talent and passion she inherited from her matrilineal line of expert Inuit Seamstresses and Gwich'in Jijuus combined with a contemporary education allow a unique opportunity for Taalrumiq to create, teach and share Inuvialuit culture with the world as a form of storytelling and cultural preservation through art, design and digital content.
+At the same time reclaiming loss of culture, pride in Indigenous identity, and healing of intergenerational trauma.

-Always interested in the arts and creative expression, she became a Red Seal Journeyman Hairstylist after high school.
-Later she graduated from the University of Alberta where she earned a Bachelor of Science in Human Ecology degree and a Bachelor of Education degree in Secondary Education, majoring in Career & Technology Studies (Home Economics) and minoring in Art.
+Wanting to be an Artist from an early age, she was always interested in the arts and creative expression.
+Her earliest memory is of her Mom making a sewing kit for her out of a pilot bicsuit box!
+She earned a Red Seal Journeyman Hairstylist Certificate after high school and through this career path she learned how to present a professional image and speak to complete strangers, a challenging feat for an introvert!
+Later she graduated from the University of Alberta from a double degree program in which she earned a Bachelor of Science in Human Ecology and a Bachelor of Education in Secondary Education, majoring in Career & Technology Studies (Home Economics/Fashion Studies), minoring in Art.